Flint water crisis: Lead exposure findings

-Lead levels tested by the water utility never reached the EPA action level of 15ppb lead during the 'crisis'.

-In January 2015, a public meeting was held, where citizens complained about the "bad water."
+In January 2015, a public meeting was held, where citizens complained about the "bad water".
 Residents complained about the taste, smell, and appearance of the water for 18 months before a Flint physician found elevated blood lead levels in the children of Flint.
 During that time period, MDEQ had insisted the water was safe to drink.
 A study by Virginia Tech researchers (see section below) determined that the river water, which, due to higher chloride concentration, is more corrosive than the lake water, was leaching lead from aging pipes.
 Mozhgan Savabieasfahani, an environmental toxicologist based in Ann Arbor, said this level of lead exposure is comparable with what the Iraqi people have experienced since the U.S. occupation in 2003.

 While the local outcry about Flint water quality was growing in early 2015, Flint water officials filed papers with state regulators purporting to show that "tests at Flint's water treatment plant had detected no lead and testing in homes had registered lead at acceptable levels."
 The documents falsely claim that the city had tested tap water from homes with lead service lines, and therefore the highest lead-poisoning risks; however, the city did not know the locations of lead service lines, which city officials acknowledged in November 2015 after the Flint Journal/MLive published an article revealing the practice, using documents obtained under the Michigan Freedom of Information Act.
 The Journal/MLive reported that the city had "disregarded federal rules requiring it to seek out homes with lead plumbing for testing, potentially leading the city and state to underestimate for months the extent of toxic lead leaching into Flint's tap water."

 In a report released on March 1, 2016, 37 of the 423 recently tested sentinel sites had results above the 15 ppb limit.
 Eight of the samples exceeded 100 ppb.
 A 2017 study showed that significantly more samples exceeded the 15 ppb limit in the voluntary or homeowner-driven sampling program whereby concerned citizens decided to acquire a testing kit and conduct sampling on their own (non-sentinel sites).

+According to the U.S. Centers for Disease Control and Prevention (CDC), lead poisoning has long-lasting and often fatal effects, and there is no safe level of lead exposure in water that people can consume.
+Lead is dangerous given that it can harm almost all of the body's organs, even at doses as low as just five parts per billion.
+Children are especially at risk, as exposure can end up in anemia, declined growth, hyperactivity, behavioral and learning issues, and even more.

 Studies

-See Education and research section for later studies.